Ernestnzx/rosalind/README.md

 # Rosalind
 > [Rosalind](http://rosalind.info/about) is a platform for learning bioinformatics through problem solving.
-This repository contains my solutions to some of the questions that I solved, so if you find it helpful please star this repository⭐
+This repository contains my solutions to some of the questions that I solved ✨

 ## Why Bioinformatics? 🧬